CODE-DE-EO-Lab/community_FORCE/tutorials/datacube.md

 # 1. Analysis Ready Data and Data cubes

-The FORCE Data Cube Collection 1 provides Analysis Ready Data (ARD).
+The *FORCE Data Cube Collection 1* provides Analysis Ready Data *(ARD)*.

-According to the Committee on Earth Observation Satellites (CEOS), ARD are *satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets.*
+> According to the Committee on Earth Observation Satellites ([&rarr; CEOS](https://ceos.org/ard/)), ARD are *satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets.*

 Since the reflectance measurements taken onboard the satellite, ARD have undergone a complex process, including radiometric calibration, georectification, the correction of atmospheric and topographic effects, cloud and cloud shadow detection and other acquisition quality-based criteria.
 Finally, ARD are provided in a regular, non-overlapping grid system without any redundancy in a single coordinate system in the form of data cubes.